BrainPowerChemE/BrainPower/doc/UserStories.md

 Parkinson’s and Alzheimer’s.
 He wants an easy user interface that summarizes the data nicely.

-A clinician named Dr. Bob deals with older patients who might have neurodegenerative diseases such as Alzheimers or Parkinsons and needs to input new information or updated diagnoses into the database.
+A clinician named Dr. Lisa Bob deals with older patients who might have neurodegenerative diseases such as Alzheimers or Parkinsons and needs to input new information or updated diagnoses into the database.
 Dr. Bob also wants to see visualizations on specific patients to understand the risk of